rogervinas/top-5-server-side-kotlin-frameworks-2022/springboot-app/README.md

 ```

 * We use `WebTestClient` to execute requests to the controller.
-* We mock the `GreetingRepository`
+* We mock the `GreetingRepository`.
 * We can use a `@TestPropertySource` to configure the `greeting.secret` property, as in this test we do not have vault.

 ## Testing the application

-To test the whole application we will use Testcontainers and the docker compose file.
+To test the whole application we will use [Testcontainers](https://www.testcontainers.org/) and the docker compose file.

 ```kotlin
 @SpringBootTest(webEnvironment = RANDOM_PORT)